 Learn more about what it’s like to work at the Watson Institute!

 - Support classroom teaching teams in the design and implementation of positive behavior support programs for students

 Behavior Specialist Job Requirements:

-- Master’s degree in psychology or education required
+- Master’s degree in psychology, education, or a closely related field required

 - Demonstrated knowledge of behavior principles, evidenced by experience and education

 - Experience working with children with autism and behavior problems, at least three years’ experience preferred

 - Experience writing, implementing, and evaluating positive behavior support plans

 - Most tasks require oral communication, visual and hearing perception, and the ability to get around the classrooms, cafeteria, gym, campus, etc.